dalang/razor-vagrant-demo/README.md

 # TODO
 ### Auto configurations failed
 1. NPM for node.js
-1. mime and express@2.5.11 packages of node.js
+1. mime and express@2.5.11 packages of node.js (with --registry=registry.npm.taobao.org)
 1. set agent1 network to host-only type **manually**

 ### Mongodb service cannot start
 If it happens, `razor` will not work.
-This always caused by VM not be shutdown gracefully.
+This always caused by VM not been shutdown gracefully.
 Try the solution as follow.

 * ssh to VM